-- A. Cash Contributions Your contribution must be in cash, unless it is a rollover contribution. - B. Maximum Contribution The total amount you may contribute to an IRA for any taxable year cannot exceed the lesser of 100 percent of your compensation or \$6,500 for 2023, with possible cost-of-living adjustments each year thereafter.
-If you also maintain a Roth IRA (i.e., an IRA subject to the limits of Internal Revenue Code Section (IRC Sec.)
-408A), the maximum contribution to your Traditional IRAs is reduced by any contributions you make to your Roth IRAs.
-Your total annual contribution to all Traditional IRAs and Roth IRAs cannot exceed the lesser of the dollar amounts described above or 100 percent of your compensation. - C. Contribution Eligibility You are eligible to make a regular contribution to your IRA for a tax year at any age if you have compensation for the taxable year for which the contribution is made. - D. Catch-Up Contributions If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your IRA.
-The maximum additional contribution is \$1,000 per year.
-This amount is subject to possible cost-of-living adjustments each year beginning in tax year 2024. - E. Nonforfeitability Your interest in your IRA is nonforfeitable. - F. Eligible Custodians The Custodian of your IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance No portion of your IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your IRA in collectibles (within the meaning of IRC Sec.
+- C. Catch-Up Contributions If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your SIMPLE IRA.
+The maximum additional contribution is \$3,500 for 2023, with possible cost-of-living adjustments each year thereafter. - D. Nonforfeitability - Your interest in your SIMPLE IRA is nonforfeitable. - E. Eligible Custodians The Custodian of your SIMPLE IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - F. Commingling Assets The assets of your SIMPLE IRA cannot be commingled with other property except in a common trust fund or common investment fund. - G. Life Insurance No portion of your SIMPLE IRA may be invested in life insurance contracts. - H. Collectibles You may not invest the assets of your SIMPLE IRA in collectibles (within the meaning of IRC Sec.
 408(m)).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage, or other tangible personal property specified by the Internal Revenue Service (IRS).
 However, specially minted United States gold and silver coins, and certain state-issued coins are permissible investments.
-Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in IRC Sec.
-408(m)(3)) are also permitted as IRA investments. - J. Required Minimum Distributions You are required to take minimum distributions from your IRA at certain times in accordance with Treasury Regulation 1.408-8.
-Below is a summary of the IRA distribution rules.
+Platinum coins and certain gold, silver, platinum or palladium bullion (as described in IRC Sec.
+408(m)(3)) also are permitted as SIMPLE IRA investments.

-- 1. RMDs for 2023 and Beyond Beginning in 2023, if you were born in 1951 or later, you are required to take a minimum distribution from your IRA for the year in which you reach age 73 and for each year thereafter.
+- Required Minimum Distributions You are required to take minimum distributions from your SIMPLE IRA at certain times in accordance with Treasury Regulation 1.408-8.
+Below is a summary of the SIMPLE IRA distribution rules. - 1.
+RMDs for 2023 and Beyond Beginning in 2023, if you were born in 1951 or later, you are required to take a minimum distribution from your SIMPLE IRA for the year in which you reach age 73 and for each year thereafter.
 You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 73.
-The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor. - RMDs Prior to 2023 If you were born before July 1, 1949, you were required to take your first RMD from your IRA for the year in which you attained age 701⁄2 and for each year thereafter.
-If you were born on or after July 1, 1949, but before January 1, 1951, you were required to take your first RMD from your IRA for the year in which you attained age 72 and for each year thereafter. - 3.
+The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor. - 2.
+RMDs Prior to 2023 If you were born before July 1, 1949, you were required to take your first RMD from your SIMPLE IRA for the year in which you attained age 70% and for each year thereafter.
+If you were born on or after July 1, 1949, but before January 1, 1951, you were required to take your first RMD from your SIMPLE IRA for the year in which you attained age 72 and for each year thereafter. - 3.
 The applicable divisor generally is determined using the Uniform Lifetime Table provided by the IRS.
 If your spouse is your sole designated beneficiary for the entire calendar year, and is more than 10 years younger than you, the required minimum distribution is determined each year using the actual joint life expectancy of you and your spouse obtained from the Joint Life Expectancy Table provided by the IRS, rather than the life expectancy divisor from the Uniform Lifetime Table.